|

 How many mothers would go out and purchase heroin to give their teen a drug fix?
 According to the U.S. Center for Disease Control there were 4,175 heroin related deaths reported in 1995.
 Mom, your child is 100 times more likely to die from smoking related causes than heroin related ones.

 We must change the way we look at nicotine use and addiction.
 Is it cool to smell like an ashtray, have bad breath and watch your teeth grow stained while your gums grow diseased?
 Is it cool to live your entire life from nicotine crave to nicotine crave?
-Is it cool to surrender control of your life to chemical commands, to become a slave?
+Is it cool to surrender control of life to chemical commands, to become a slave?
 How strong is nicotine's grip?
 Well, for every 20 nicotine addicts who attempt to quit only one succeeds in doing so for an entire year.
 It was supposed to be cool, remember?

 John R. Polito